tredfern/tredfern.github.io/_posts/2025-05-13-Textured-Tiles-Plush-Rangers.md

 ![image.png](/assets/img/posts/20250514/blendedterrainexample.png)

 You can mess with the texture, the tiles and see how they interact with each other.
 I think this is a great technique for giving tiles an organic feel without the burden of tons of tiles.
-You can also use similar tiles and texture them to give different appearances.
-Like different kinds of wooden floors.
+You can use similar tiles and texture them to give different appearances, such as different kinds of wooden floors.

-In Plush Rangers we layer several tiles together to give more customization.
-We also place a lot of objects on top to break the eye from the tile underneath.
-This technique also works well with our perspective camera.
+In Plush Rangers we layer several tiles on top of each other to give more customization.
+We also place objects on top to break the eye from the tile underneath.

 ### About the game